cbonoz/hackfs21/README.md

 ### Features

 - Discover existing catalogs and menus.
-Use the cid
+Use the cid as the primary key for storefront access.
-- Upload images and descriptions for the catalog
+- Upload images and descriptions for the catalog.
-- Show sharable product page hosted on IPFS
+- Show sharable product page hosted on IPFS.
-- Integrated pricing and checkout
+- Integrated pricing and checkout.
 - Create a new wallet to support payments to help new businesses adopt and receive cryptocurrency payments.
-- IPFS powered receipts and transaction record keeping
+- IPFS powered storage and transaction record keeping.

 ### Inspiration